This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-One of my favorite things about traveling through South America is that you can be in the middle a bustling metropolis one minute, and about 30 minutes later finding yourself in a forest setting with few others in sight.
+One of my favorite things about traveling through South America is that you can be in the middle of a bustling metropolis one minute, and about 30 minutes later find yourself in a forest setting with few others in sight.

 After enjoying some time in the city center, I was looking forward to decompressing.
-As a secondary benefit, a hike in Rio can offer up some incredible views of many of the things that people want to see during a visit.
+As a secondary benefit, a hike in Rio can offer some incredible views of many of the things that people want to see during a visit.

-Lots of people use the steep roads into the park for bike training, but we opted for a hike in order to gain access to some of the best views the park has to offer.
+Lots of people use the steep roads into the park for bike training, but we opted for a hike to gain access to some of the best views the park has to offer.

 Here we were rewarded with a stunning view of the bay and Sugarloaf mountain, all being overseen by the famous Christ the Redeemer statue.
 This would have been enough for a great day already, but we were just getting started.

-Not far up the road we stopped at the first waterfall of our hike in the park.
+Not far up the road, we stopped at the first waterfall of our hike in the park.
 It had been unseasonably dry before our arrival, so it was not exactly Niagara Falls, but it was a peaceful spot.

 The hike we opted for was about an hour climb up to the Pico da Tijuca.
 This is a fairly easy hike with a gentle incline.
 Just as we got started we were greeted by the view of some toucans passing by overhead.

-Because this was a weekday in August (winter time in Brazil), we didn’t see many other people.
-Winter, it turns out is the perfect time to come – little rain, moderate temperatures and fewer tourists.
+Because this was a weekday in August (wintertime in Brazil), we didn’t see many other people.
+Winter, it turns out is the perfect time to come – little rain, moderate temperatures, and fewer tourists.

 The last small section before the peak was a giant jutting rock, into which steps had been carved and a chain handrail erected in 1920 for a visit by Belgian King Albert I.

 At the top, we were awarded with these views:

-We only covered a small area of the park during our one day visit.
+We only covered a small area of the park during our one-day visit.
 There are several other hikes in the area and other activities such as technical rock climbing for the more adventurous.

 Related articles about the sights and flavors of Rio de Janeiro:

 Inspired?
-Pin this article for later:
+Pin or bookmark this article for later: